zpaolo11x/Arcadeflow-AM-Theme/README.md

 GENERAL

-- "Context Menu Button" : Setup the button to use to recall game info and actions context menu
-- "Rows in horizontal layout" : Number of rows to use in 'horizontal' mode
+- "Rows in horizontal" : Number of rows to use in 'horizontal' mode
-- "Rows in vertical layout" : Number of rows to use in 'vertical' mode
+- "Rows in vertical" : Number of rows to use in 'vertical' mode
 - "Smooth shadow" : Enable smooth shadow under game title and data in the GUI
 - "Screen rotation" : Select a persistent screen rotation option
 - "Frosted glass" : Add a frosted glass effect for menu backgrounds
-- "Custom resolution WIDTHxHEIGHT" : Define a custom resolution for your layout independent of screen resolution
+- "Resolution W x H" : Define a custom resolution for your layout independent of screen resolution

 THUMBNAILS

 - "Aspect ratio" : Chose wether you want cropped, square snaps or horizontal and vertical snaps
 - "Glow effect" : Add a glowing halo around the selected game thumbnail
 - "Video thumbs" : Enable video overlay on snapshot thumbnails
-- "Color gradient" : Fades the artwork behind the game logo to its average color
+- "Thumb gradient" : Fades the artwork behind the game logo to its average color
 - "New Game Indicator" : Games not played are marked with a glyph

-BACKDROP
+BACKGROUND

 - "Overlay Color" : Setup theme luminosity overlay
-- "Custom Background Image" : Insert custom background art path
+- "Custom BG Image" : Insert custom background art path
 - "Background snap" : Add a faded game snapshot to the background
-- "Animate background snap" : Animate video on background
+- "Animate BG snap" : Animate video on background

 LOGO